Geylang Serai Wet Market

-A market in a traditional Malay kampong house: Situated in the heart of the Singapore Malay community, Geylang Serai Market plays the focal role of a hub celebrating Malay culture in its way.
-After renovation, this market is dressed in a cultural suit - a traditional Malay kampong house.
+- A market in a traditional Malay kampong house: Situated in the heart of the Singapore Malay community, Geylang Serai Market plays the focal role of a hub celebrating Malay culture in its way.
+After the renovation, this market is dressed in a cultural suit – a traditional Malay kampong house.
 Together with Malay spices and foods offered there, the building’s pattern and structure say the celebrating word.

-Best Malay food: The second floor of Geylang Serai Market is home to hundreds of food stalls with main focus on Malay and Indian cuisine.
+- Best Malay food: The second floor of Geylang Serai Market is home to hundreds of food stalls with a main focus on Malay and Indian cuisine.
 This is the best food court to enjoy Malay dishes such as asam pedas stingray (spicy stingray), beef rendang (spicy beef), ikan terubok (fried fish) and goreng pisang (banana fritters).